Learn all about shiplap trim. Finishing off shiplap with trim will give it a finished look and hide any uneven edges.

 Baseboards for Shiplap

-In my kid’s bathroom, we removed the old baseboard and replaces it with 1x 4’s.
-This creates a modern look.
+In my kid’s bathroom, we removed the old baseboard and replaced it with 1 x 4’s to create a modern look.

 For a traditional look, consider adding a thicker baseboard with more details.

 In my bathroom, we used thin luan for the shiplap, so we were able to keep the old baseboards.